 Rory Ewing, Managing Director, joined the firm in 2016.
 Rory is a Portfolio Manager for the Option Group at the firm.
 In his current capacity, Rory's primary responsibility is to assist in the implementation of the firm's investment strategy in client accounts and to ensure proper adherence to account guidelines and client-specific restrictions.
-Before joining Neuberger Berman, Rory was a Research Analyst at Horizon Kinetics.
-Before that, Rory led the trading team at Tempus Quo, an investment firm focused on international, commodity-related sectors.
-He also spent two years as a trader at Pequot Capital and two years as a capital markets consultant at Thomson Financial.
-Rory received a BA from Colgate University and an MBA from New York University.

 Eric Zhou, Senior Vice President, joined the firm in 2016.
 Eric is a Portfolio Manager for the Option Group at the firm, where he is focused on the implementation of investment strategy, quantitative research, and derivative strategy modeling related to the firm's option and volatility-based strategies.
-Before joining Neuberger Berman, Eric was a research analyst at Horizon Kinetics, where he worked primarily on derivatives- related research, and also supported the firm's broader research efforts.
-Previously, Eric worked for UBS Wealth Management.
-Eric received a BS from the Carroll School of Management at Boston College and an MA in the Mathematics of Finance from Columbia University.

 In executing the Option Income Strategy, the Neuberger Berman team writes put options on U.S. equity indexes, a strategy conceptually similar to that utilized by the Chicago Board Options Exchange (CBOE) S&P 500 PutWrite Index (the "Put Index").
-However, by utilizing thoughtful active management, the team seeks to reduce the path dependence of the Put Index, as well as manage risk and seek attractive returns relative to the Put Index.
-While the Put Index writes one at-the-money (ATM) put option on the S&P 500 Index each month, the team seeks to diversify the underlying options held by the strategy by strike price and expiration date by writing a series of short dated put options on diversified U.S. equity indexes, laddered across expiration dates, intending for option exposures to be relatively consistent across options tenors (i.e., the time left until an option contract expires).
-Options are rolled in a manner that seeks to preserve this laddered structure.
-This diversification is intended to seek to reduce the likelihood of a series of negative short-term outcomes in a row that could result from selling only one put per month.
+However, the team manages the strategy actively instead of passively following the Put Index strategy and more actively manages the risk relative to the Put Index.
+While the Put Index writes one at-the-money (ATM)(as defined below) put option on the S&P 500 Index each month, the Neuberger Berman team seeks to diversify the underlying options held by the strategy by strike price and expiration date by writing a series of short-dated put options on diversified U.S. equity indexes and spread across expiration dates, such that option exposures will be relatively consistent across options tenors (i.e., the time left until an option contract expires).
+This diversification seeks to reduce the likelihood of multiple negative short-term outcomes in a row that could result from selling only one put per month.